Airbus fumes over UK ban on Super Puma helicopter flights

-PARIS Airbus Group (AIR.PA) voiced frustration on Wednesday at a continued ban on Super Puma oil industry flights in Britain, weeks after European safety regulators cleared the helicopter to fly again.
+PARIS Oct 26 Airbus Group voiced frustration on Wednesday at a continued ban on Super Puma oil industry flights in Britain, weeks after European safety regulators cleared the helicopter to fly again.

 Finance Director Harald Wilhelm questioned whether the failure to allow a resumption of most H225 flights following a fatal crash in Norway in April could reflect wider uncertainty over the future of regulation following Britain's decision to leave the European Union.